“An abused child that received no intervention might end up as an abusive adult”.

-A lot of parents are guilty of physical abuse, most caregivers or guidance see absolutely nothing wrong with it.
+A lot of parents are guilty of physical abuse and the worst part is most caregivers or guardians see nothing wrong with it.

 “After all, I have done for you” “Is this how you pay me back” or “and to think that I just got him or her …”

-Now you know better, seek professional health for the safety and well of your children.
+Now, you know better, seek professional help for the safety and well of your children.

 Don’t stay quiet and tolerate abuse, speak up because help is available.